Mandatory evacuations ahead of SoCal rain

 Story highlights

-- THe season's strongest storm brings a high risk of flash flooding and debris flows in recent burn areas
+- The season's strongest storm brings a high risk of flash flooding and debris flows in recent burn areas

 - Mandatory evacuations in Santa Barbara and Ventura counties began Tuesday

-(CNN)Santa Barbara County officials have issued a mandatory evacuation order for extreme and high-risk debris flow areas ahead of the strongest storm of the season for Southern California.
+(CNN)Santa Barbara County officials have issued a mandatory evacuation order affecting about 30,000 people in extreme and high-risk debris flow areas ahead of the strongest storm of the season for Southern California.

 "We have no choice but do to this," Santa Barbara Sheriff Bill Brown said.
 "It's not worth risking lives to avoid evacuation."